davidelofrese/dvc-dga-notebook/README.md

 dvc repro --force
 ```

+Otherwise, change some parameters (in `params.yaml` file) or some dependencies and run the command `dvc repro` (without parameters) to reproduce the pipeline.

 ### Plot confusion matrix

 After the reproduction of the pipeline, it is possible to generate the confusion matrix based on the output of the evaluation stage with the following command: